 The medical records department in our Holyoke location is looking for volunteers to help with filing and other basic clerical duties.
 Hours can be very flexible here, weekends and evenings included.
 Volunteers can sit and stand as needed and must be able to lift up to 5 pounds.

 Volunteers are needed to assist diners in our hospital’s main café.
-This placement consists of helping to clear tables once vacated, offer to take trays and dispose of them for people needing assistance (this may include the elderly) and insuring that the overall seating area looks clean and organized.
+This placement consists of helping to clear tables once vacated, offering to take trays and dispose of them for people needing assistance (this may include the elderly), and insuring that the overall seating area looks clean and organized.
 Volunteers may also assist visitors by giving out directions to patient floors or the main lobby.

 Baystate Franklin Medical Center